siqi-zheng/for_marx_epub/README.md

 \+ Add the dedication paragraph from the printed version

-\+ Add transcriber notes about the missingfootnote 34 on part 3 and part 6
+\+ Add transcriber notes about the missingfootnote 34 on part 3 and misprint in part 6

 \+ Use simple `css` for consistency without loss of emphasis